plicease/App-clad/README.md

     Copy files to the remote end as part of the payload.
 May be specified multiple times.
-    The names of the files are available as environment variables `FILE1`, `FILE2`, etc.  The files will automatically be removed when the command completes on the remote end.
+    The names of the files are available as environment variables `FILE1`, `FILE2`, etc.  The files will automatically be removed on the remote end when the command completes.
 An example usage for this would be to install rpm packages:

         % clad --file Database-Server-0.01-1.noarch.rp mycluster 'rpm -U $FILE1'

+- --dir directory

+    Recursively copy the directory to the remote end as part of the payload.
+The name of the directory is available as an environment variable `DIR`.
+The directory will automatically be removed on the remote end when the command completes.
+For example if you are installing a directory full of rpm packages:

+        % clad --dir ~/rpmbuild/RPMS/noarch mycluster 'rpm -U $DIR/*'

 - --help